Ankush263/Travel_journal/README.md

 # Travel_journal

 This is a Travel Journal page using React JS.
-You can Run it on your own environment by simply run `npm start` command on terminal A Sneak Peek
+You can Run it on your own environment by simply run `npm start` command on terminal.
+A Sneak Peek